adamnieto/ideaPOP/README.md

 # :bulb: ideaPOP :boom:
-Concept: A website that makes your ideas come to life.
+Concept: A program that allows you to visualize your ideas.

-Uses Google API and Flask
+* Uses Google API and Flask

-MAKE SURE TO RUN THIS WITH PYTHON  3.4 or it will not work!
+* Note: MAKE SURE TO RUN THIS WITH PYTHON  3.4 or it will not work!

-This website is currently using Bootstrap and fontAwesome.

 Here is an example of what this program can do!